 To provide clear insight into the messaging of audio metadata, the Music Metadata Style Guide attempts to balance the proper level of direction with the right amount of discretion.

 In an attempt to take a deeper dive at the aforementioned topics, version 2.1 provides direction on areas like karaoke, cover bands, explicit releases, and much more.
-Additionally, the guide has an expanded glossary and served as the catalyst for creating a Classical Metadata Style Guide that can also be found on the Music Biz website.
+Additionally, the guide has an expanded glossary and catalyzed creating a Classical Metadata Style Guide that can also be found on the Music Biz website.

 This is a living document, and the questions above are part of an ongoing dialogue between Music Biz, our members, and the industry.
 We hope this dialogue will aid in moving toward one set of standards for music metadata.